seamplex/feenox/README4hackers.markdown

 Following the Unix rule of diversity, different compilers, both for the C code part of FeenoX as for the code in the dependencies (and their dependencies) can be used.
-So far we tested
+So far there were tested

 - GCC (free)
 - Clang (free)